ShivamRajSharma/Transformer-Architectures-From-Scratch/README.md

 ## 1) TRANSFORMER -
-A Self attention based Encoder-Decoder Architecture. <br />
+A Self attention based Encoder-Decoder Architecture used for
-USES -
 1) Machine Translation
 2) Document Summaraization
 3) Text extraction